Any questions about the PhD in Land Economy should be directed to the Department's Postgraduate Admissions Office via the following email address:

 The Department also operates a series of weekly seminars throughout the Michaelmas and Lent terms aimed specifically at PhD students.
 These seminars cover areas such as the development of individual research programmes, choice of research methodologies, ethics, as well as other transferable skills such as presentation, career development and publication.
 This programme compliments the University’s own Graduate Development Programme.

 Land Economy offers a part-time route to the PhD.
 This might be suitable for someone who is employed in the Cambridge region and whose employer views such a programme of study as representing valuable staff development; or who works part-time, or who is home based for whatever reason, and wants to develop his-her research skills.
 Current employees of the University of Cambridge are also eligible to apply.
-Details on the part-time route are available from the Board of Graduate Studies.
+Details on the terms of study are available on the University's website here.

 Applicants should note that the part-time route is not a distance learning degree.
 Students will be expected to live close enough to Cambridge to fulfil attendance requirements and meet regularly with their supervisor.
 In all cases, applicants to the part-time route are required to undergo an interview before any formal offer of a place can be made.